-In this 22 May 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on subpoenas in a free society, office romances, the morality of lending books, developing expertise in the objectivist ethics, personal art recommendations, wealth and social responsibility, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 22 May 2011, I answered questions on subpoenas in a free society, office romances, the morality of lending books, developing expertise in the Objectivist ethics, personal art recommendations, wealth and social responsibility, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: I'm actively working on my updates to Explore Atlas Shrugged and my two lectures on pride for ATLOSCon of late.
 I've also been working solidifying future plans for Front Range Objectivism and promoting my recent work against Colorado's campaign finance laws.